herman-zamula-teamdev/targetscope/_sources/data/compound.txt

         chr17   125    141      -V_TAL1BETAITF2_01  9.97644e-06     -       CTGGACAGATGTTTGT
         chr17   126    138      +V_RP58_01          5.58617e-06     +       CAAACATCTGTC...

    The fourth column of this file is the TRANSFAC name of the transcription factor (TRANSFAC is the name of a database of transcription factors — there are other databases; *e.g.*, Jaspar and UniPROBE).
-Note here that the start character of the ID field matches the strand field on which the factor is located, and that the seventh column contains the reference sequence at that range.
+Note here that the start character of the :ref:`ID field <base_name>` matches the :ref:`strand <base_strand>` field on which the factor is located, and that the seventh column contains the reference sequence at that range.

 .. _compound_interaction: